sugimotot/btsdoc-portal/developers/apis/api_restrictions.md

 ***

-## Accessing Named API via HTTP
+## Accessing the Named API via HTTP

-You can use the name of the APIs when calling,
+When you access the API via HTTP, use the name of the APIs like below,

     curl --data '{"jsonrpc": "2.0", "params": ["history", "get_account_history", ["1.2.31489", "1.11.0", 10, "1.11.0"]], "method": "call", "id": 10}' http://testgraphene:8090/rpc